weakish/docs-en/views/leanengine_webhosting_guide-node.md

 The historical version of the Node SDK:

 * `0.x` The original version is not compatible with Node.js 4.x and above.
-It is recommended that users upgrade to the cloud engine Node.js SDK 1.0 to update
+It is recommended that users upgrade to LeanEngine Node.js SDK 1.0 to update
-* `1.x`：The global currentUser is completely abandones, and the dependent JavaScript is also upgraded to the 1.x branch, supporting Koa and Node.js 4.x and above.
+* `1.x`：The global `currentUser` is completely abandoned, and the dependent JavaScript is also upgraded to the 1.x branch, supporting Koa and Node.js 4.x and above.
 * `2.x`： Provides support for Promise-style cloud functions, Hook writing, removes some enabled features (AV.Cloud.httpRequest), and no longer supports Backbone-style callback functions.
 * `3.x`：**Recommended version**, specify the JavaScript SDK as peerDependency (allowing custom JS SDK), upgrade the JS SDK to 3.x